amrmhassan/smart-wallet/time line.md

-DONE - cause this will convert the data from the firestore and the local database as well DONE - trimming the title name of transactions, profiles DONE - make the profile name textField focus when it appears and show the keyboard
+DONE - cause this will convert the data from the firestore and the local database as well DONE - trimming the title name of transactions, profiles DONE - make the profile name textField focus when it appears and show the keyboard DONE - edit the custom error file to handle any type of objects and then turn it into a string DONE --- replace all rethrow with the throw CustomError DONE --- handle errors in the custom error and return error in a beatiful format depending on the error type or error name DONE --- create errors constant file with the following DONE --- String networkErrorName = 'network_error' ==> the beautified version of the error is 'No Internet Connection' DONE --- log all the errors in the user device and from that custom error file to use them in the production version DONE --- add a method (log) for the custom erro and it will be used instead of the print in the production mode DONE - in each data provider(profile, transactions, quick actions) DONE - make a variable that will return an array of data needing to be synced wit ha flag of what you need to do DONE - for example this will return an array of ProfileSync(flag:SyncFlags.add, profile:ProfileModel) DONE - and the same for transactions and quick actions DONE - add a method for each model to convert it to json or from json DONE --- i will use this methods to save the model to the database or fetch it from the data base